License GuideSOC 17-2041

 Read more

-You'll take a two-part exam to become a licensed biomedical engineer.
-The first part covers national engineering principles and standards.
-The second part tests your knowledge of your state's specific licensing laws and regulations.
+You'll take a two-part exam.
+The first section covers national biomedical engineering principles and is uniform across all states.
+The second tests your knowledge of your state's specific regulations.
 Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer the exam.
-You can schedule your test through these vendors' online portals.
-Both portions require passing scores to earn your license.
-Study materials typically focus on your state's professional engineering board requirements and the national exam content outline they provide.
+These vendors handle scheduling and proctoring at authorized centers nationwide.
+You need to pass both sections to earn your license.
+Check your state board's website for exact passing scores, which vary by state.

 Renewal